sustainable-software-sustainability/website/README.md

 ### 📝 New website under development 📝
 A complete redesign of the WoSSS portal is going on under the ['new-web' branch](https://github.com/sustainable-software-sustainability/sustainable-software-sustainability.github.io/tree/new-web).
-Future changes and modification can be done from there.
+Future changes and modifications can be done from there.

 You can also check and download the lastest status of the [WoSSS Logo](https://github.com/sustainable-software-sustainability/sustainable-software-sustainability.github.io/tree/new-web/Logo)